 1. Gartner, on Efficiency:

 In Gartner’s 2017 Hype Cycle for I&O Automation, leading analyst Robert Naegle covers everything IT Workload Automation, from the definition, to different tools, to advice, to business impact.
-When it came to business impact, his claims are straightforward: “Workload Automation tools can help reduce the cost of operations by automating many manual processes, reducing redundancy, eliminating duplication and human errors, and by making systems more agile,” reported Naegle.
+When it comes to business impact, his claims are straightforward: “Workload Automation tools can help reduce the cost of operations by automating many manual processes, reducing redundancy, eliminating duplication and human errors, and by making systems more agile,” reported Naegle.
 In 2018, the pace of business and IT is continuously accelerating, digital transformations are well underway, and everyone is doing what they can to keep pace with industry and marketplace change.
 By eliminating duplication and human errors while making systems more agile, organizations can focus on higher level tasks.
 This increases efficiency and moves organizations forward faster.

 2. EMA, on File Transfers: